Operator Precedence & Associativity

 What You Learned:

-- ✓Associativity: Order when operators have same precedence
+- ✓Associativity: Left-to-right or right-to-left when operators have same precedence